While symptoms are different for everyone, learning about arthritis, exercise and having a healthy diet can help you find relieve for arthritis pain.

-Its symptoms are also different for everyone.
+Symptoms are also different for everyone.
 For some, it can stay the same for years, for others it can progress rapidly, with frequent flares.
-It can affect different parts of the body, sparing others.
+It can affect different parts of your body, sparing others.

-First, it’s important to know when to see your doctor about joint pain for an evaluation and diagnosis.
+It’s important to know when to see your doctor about joint pain for an evaluation and diagnosis.
 The earlier the better.
-You should make an appointment if joint symptoms last three days or more or you have “several episodes” of joint symptoms within in month.
-Once diagnosed, self-management of your arthritis becomes paramount.
+You should make an appointment if joint symptoms last three days or more or you have several episodes of joint symptoms within in month.
+Self-management of your arthritis becomes important after you are diagnosed.

-In general, you should keep track of your symptoms, levels of pain, the medications you take, and potential side effects so you can find what works best for you, the Arthritis Foundation says.
+In general, you should keep track of your symptoms, levels of pain, the medications you take, and potential side effects to find what works best for you.

 Don’t let pain and fatigue become too much to bear.
 You can use both medication and non-medication techniques to manage the disease.

 It’s important to learn ways to make your life easier while living with arthritis to prevent or control the underlying fatigue that stress and pain can cause.

 Although it seems counterintuitive, exercise is very important because it can help you: